ufcg-lsd/blowout/README.md

     unzip master.zip

 After that, get all projects JAR of Fogbow Manager and Blowout.
-To achieve that, maven or maven2 must be installed in client's machine with commands:
+To achieve that, maven must be installed in client's machine with commands:

 	apt-get install maven

-	apt-get install maven2

 And then, simply use the following command in each project directory: